dfarquharson/python-with-a-haskcent/README.md

-## Talk given at the HaskellMN Meetup 19/07/17
+## Demo given at the HaskellMN Meetup 19/07/17